 Dogs can eat chickpeas, but can they eat any other legumes?
 You can choose from several types of beans, peas and lentils to add some variety to your dog’s diet.

 All types are rich sources of protein, fiber and antioxidants, and most of them can be added to a dog’s meal.
 There is one exception, though.
 Broad beans can contain the toxic compound PHA at levels dangerous to dogs.

 See If Your Dog Likes Eating Chickpeas!

 - Can Dogs Eat Kidney Beans?
-The Benefits of Feeding Your Dog Beans and Which Varieties are Good for Dogs
+The Safety and Health Benefits of Beans

-- Can Dogs Eat Lima Beans?
-What Are Lima Beans’ properties?
+- Can Dogs Eat Beans?
+What Kinds of Beans Are Safe For Dogs?